Coconut: Coconut vinegar

 Coconut vinegar, made from fermented coconut water or sap, is used extensively in Southeast Asian cuisine (notably the Philippines, where it is known as sukang tuba), as well as in some cuisines of India and Sri Lanka, especially Goan cuisine.
 A cloudy white liquid, it has a particularly sharp, acidic taste with a slightly yeasty note.

 Coconut oil

 Coconut oil is commonly used in cooking, especially for frying.
 It can be used in liquid form as would other vegetable oils, or in solid form similar to butter or lard.

 Long-term consumption of coconut oil may have negative health effects similar to those from consuming other sources of saturated fats, including butter, beef fat, and palm oil.
 Its chronic consumption may increase the risk of cardiovascular diseases by raising total blood cholesterol levels through elevated blood levels of LDL cholesterol and lauric acid.

 Coconut butter

 Coconut butter is often used to describe solidified coconut oil, but has also been adopted as an alternate name for creamed coconut, a specialty product made of coconut milk solids or puréed coconut meat and oil.
+Having a creamy Consistency that is spreadable, reminiscent of Peanut butter albeit a little richer.